HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC for Lightly Managed Devices.md

 * ISG Authorization requires active Internet connection for obvious reasons, to communicate with the global ISG network etc.

-* Recommneded to perform a reboot regardless of whether you are deploying signed or unsigned version of the "Signed and Reputable" WDAC base policy.
+* Recommended to perform a reboot regardless of whether you are deploying signed or unsigned version of the "Signed and Reputable" WDAC base policy.

 <br>